Positive Behaviour Policy

 • Developing emotional regulation and understanding helps children to manage their own behaviours and understand the natural consequences (positive and negative) of their actions.
 This helps children to take responsibility for their behaviours.

-• Praise and positive reinforcement is more effective than punishment.
+• Praise and positive reinforcement encourage making the right choices.

 • Positive behaviour should be held in high esteem by all members of staff and overtly and consistently rewarded and promoted at all times.